neilkatin/lah-cert-positions-guide/source/recon-lead.md

   * use Preplanned and Ad Hoc status sheets
   * send copies to Planning, Scribe, and IT teams
 * Receive incident reports from Recon Units
-  * assign incident numbers
+  * assign incident numbers (format: Rdddd where dddd starts from 1000 and increments)
   * forward incident reports to Operations
   * send copies to Planning, Scribe, and IT teams
-* Assign tasks to Recon Units as necessary
+* Assign tasks to available Recon Units
 * Manage the ARK recon personnel
 * Brief recon units
   * Brief before they leave the ARK